 Since 1996, U.N. efforts to combat acquired immunodeficiency syndrome (AIDS) and its cause, the human immunodeficiency virus (HIV), have been coordinated by the Joint United Nations Program on HIV/AIDS, representing some 10 other U.N. system agencies.
 In June 2001, a special session of the U.N.
 General Assembly adopted this Declaration of Commitment, which laid out specific national targets and global actions aimed at reversing an epidemic that had caused boundless suffering and death worldwide.
 Today, UNAIDS remains the leading advocate for global action against HIV/AIDS.
-In mid-2014, the program’s report showed the lowest levels of new HIV infections so far this century (2.1 million), as well as a drop of some 35 percent in AIDS-related deaths since 2005.
+In 2022, the program’s report showed a 58% reduction in new HIV infections among children from 2010 to 2022.

 10. First-ever U.N.
 Emergency Health Mission (2014)

 To combat an unprecedented Ebola epidemic in West Africa—including nearly 30,000 people infected and 11,000 killed—the United Nations established its first-ever emergency health mission, the U.N.
 Mission for Ebola Emergency Response (UNMEER) in September 2014.
 The temporary mission provided financial, logistical and human resources to the hardest-hit countries of Guinea, Liberia and Sierra Leone, in an effort to bring the number of Ebola cases to zero.
 UNMEER closed in July 2015, turning oversight of the U.N. emergency Ebola response over to the World Health Organization (WHO).